-Practice A school must show the following to become an IB World School offering the PYP In place Implemen- tation is in progress 1.
-The school has developed systems to keep the governing body informed about the ongoing implementation and development of the programme(s). ~ 2.
-The school has developed a governance and leadership structure that supports the implementation of the programme(s). ~ a.
-The responsibility for pedagogical leadership within the school is a shared responsibility, including at least the Primary Years Programme coordinator and the primary school principal. ~ b.
-The governing body places the responsibility for the implementation of the Primary Years Programme on the pedagogical leadership team. \checkmark 3.
-The head of school/school principal and programme coordinator demonstrate pedagogical leadership aligned with the philosophy of the programme(s). ~
+Prac t k ust show ng to IB World ring the ogramme Planning is in progress 1.
+The school has developed systems to keep the governing body informed about the ongoing implementation and development of the programme(s). ✓ 2.
+The school has developed a governance and leadership structure that supports the implementation of the programme(s). ✓ 3.
+The head of school/school principal and programme coordinator demonstrate pedagogical leadership aligned with the philosophy of the programme(s). ✓ 4.
+The school has appointed a programme coordinator with a job description, release time, support and resources to carry out the responsibilities of the position. ✓ 5.
+The school develops and implements policies and procedures that support the programme(s). √ a.
+The school has an admissions policy that clarifies conditions for admission to the school and the Diploma Programme. ✓ b.
+The school develops and implements a language policy that is consistent with IB expectations. √ (1) c.
+The school develops and implements a special educational needs policy that is consistent with IB expectations and with the school's admissions policy. √ (1) d.
+The school develops and implements an assessment policy that is consistent with IB expectations. √ (1) e.
+The school has developed and implements an academic honesty policy that is consistent with IB expectations. ✓ f.
+The school complies with the IB regulations and procedures related to the conduct of all forms of assessment for the Diploma Programme. ✓

-4. The school has appointed a programme coordinator with a job description, release time, support and resources to carry out the responsibilities of the position. ✓ 5.
-The school develops and implements policies and procedures that support the programme(s). ✓ a.
-The school has developed and implements a language policy that is consistent with IB expectations. ✓ b.
-The school has developed and implements an assessment policy that is consistent with IB expectations. ✓ 6.
-The school has systems in place for the continuity and ongoing development of the programme(s). ✓ 7.
+6. The school has systems in place for the continuity and ongoing development of the programme(s). √ 7.
 The school carries out programme evaluation involving all stakeholders.

+At the time of authorization it is expected that the school has developed preliminary policies that will be applied and refined once the school is authorized.